-Correction of errors found in publications and web services is essential for the retention of trust.
-If significant errors are detected in a statistical publication or in a web service, the Advisory Board of Official Statistics of Finland recommends the following correction procedures.
+If significant errors are detected in a statistical publication or in a web service, the following instructions are observed in the correction procedures:

-Infrequently, e.g. annually, issued publications: a correction sheet is inserted into undistributed publication copies and a correction release is sent to the subscribers whose address is known.
+Infrequently, annually and quarterly issued publications: a correction sheet is inserted into undistributed publications and a correction release is sent to the subscribers whose address is known.
 If there are several errors, a new edition is issued of the publication.

 A corrected file and a release about the error are sent to the customer.

 3.6.2.
 Revisions of statistics

 Some of the changes to already published statistical data are caused by a normal process.